Updated September 28, 2014

-Sign up now and get your first delivery August 26 or 27!!!
+Sign up now and get your first delivery this week!

-Summer 2014 shares are still available!
-The summer season is now and runs for 10 more weeks through the end of October.
-We offer free delivery each week right to your door throughout all of Horry County, south to Pawleys Island, and north to Calabash/Carolina Shores and Tabor City.
+Our Fall 2014 season is starting now and runs for 5 weeks through the end of October.
+We offer free delivery each week right to your door throughout all of Horry County and south to Pawleys Island.

 Click HERE to sign up now.